Doi Inthanon National Park in my opinion is the best day trip you can do from Chiang Mai.

 Mae Ya Waterfall should be your first stop on any trip to Doi Inthanon National Park.

-In my opinion it’s one of the best waterfalls near Chiang Mai.
+In my opinion, it’s one of the best waterfalls in the Chiang Mai area.

 Hiking to the waterfall.

 Spend at least an hour at this waterfall.
 We spent three!
-It’s such a chilled out place it’s hard to leave.
-(Tip: go early for less people).
+It’s such a chilled-out place it’s hard to leave.
+(Tip: go early for fewer people).

 Romance under the falls 🙂